automat/controlkit.js/README.md

 <br/>
 ![Peng!](images/image-2.png)

 The two main elements of ControlKit are containers and components.
-The later are constructed per panel and grouped in Groups and SubGroups.
+The latter are constructed per panel and grouped in Groups and SubGroups.
 To keep the amount of code necessary to setup complex controls to a minimum, container and component initialization are chained to their parent panel.
 This way you can write: